shromana98/IPL_Winning_Team_Predictor/README.md

 Prediction and Evaluation: The model is tested.
 Accuracy  score of the model is 80%.

+# key highlights:
-One of the key highlights of this project is its user-friendly interface, which allows cricket enthusiasts to interact with the predictor effortlessly.
+It has user-friendly interface, which allows cricket enthusiasts to interact with the predictor effortlessly.
 I have deployed the project using Streamlit, a Python library for building web applications.
 Through a web interface, users can input the necessary information such as team names, venue, innings, overs, runs, and wickets.
-With a single click, the predictor provides an estimated score based on the current match situation
+With a single click, the predictor provides the probability of winning of both the teams.